-For the year ended September 30, 2019, the Company incurred \$77.4 million of acquisition-related and integration costs, mainly in connection with the integration of the Acando and ckc operations to the CGI operating model.
-These costs are mainly related to severances, leases of vacated premises and professional fees.
+For the three months ended December 31, 2019, the Company incurred \$20.2 million of acquisition-related and integration costs, mainly in connection with the Acando and SCISYS operations integration towards the CGI operating model.
+These costs are mainly related to severances and professional fees.